Open-EO/openeo.org/documentation/1.0/datacubes.md

 # Datacubes

-Generic Intro

-TODOs / Questions:

-* color palettes:
-  + bright/dark = high/low values or other way around?
-  + lighter or darker in general?
-* address as "we"

 ## What are Datacubes?

 Datacubes are multidimensional arrays with one or more spatial or temporal dimension(s).
 They are the way in which data is represented in OpenEO.
 They provide a nice and tidy interface for spatiotemproal data and the operations you may want to execute on it.
 As they are arrays, it might be easiest to look at raster data as an example, even though datacubes can hold vector data as well: In that case, the x and y dimensions typical for raster data would be exchanged for other dimensions, like stations with a number of sensors.
 Our example data however consists of a 6x7 raster with 4 bands [`blue`, `green`, `red`, `near-infrared`] and 3 timesteps [`2020-10-01`, `2020-10-13`, `2020-10-25`], displayed here in an orderly, time series like manner: